FoteinosMerg/deliverable/diplomata.md

 1. without revealing their identity (public key)
-2. without disclosing any info about $t$, except for the claim that it exists among their acquired qualifications
+2. without disclosing any info about $t$, except for the fact that it exists among their acquired qualifications
 3. in one single communication step
 4. without involvement of anybody else in that step (say, the Issuer of $t$).